xinxing94/codes_git/readme.txt

 Today is the first day of my rest life.
-Git is a version control system. free.
+Git is a distributed version control system. free.